Payment Gateways

 Looking at the data, we can compare the performance of payment gateways across currencies.
 Here, much like for declines, we can see that gateways that have very low latency rates in one currency are seldom top performers in other currencies.
 That means that for a merchant to select a single gateways to service all the currencies they market in means frustrating a large proportion of their customer base.

-Coverage by Payment Gateways of Particular Currencies
+Payment Gateways Coverage Is Sparse For Particular Currencies

 Should I Choose One Gateway that Supports Multiple Currencies?